 Babies often have hiccups, especially after feeding.
-Hiccups usually stop on their own in about 5 to 10 minutes.
+Hiccups usually stop on their own in about five to 10 minutes.

 Using a bulb syringe

-A bulb syringe should be somewhat close by in case you need to remove excess mucous or formula from the back of the mouth.
+A bulb syringe should be somewhat close by in case you need to remove excess mucous from the back of the mouth, such as after spitting up.
 If so, follow these steps to remove the excess fluid:

 - Only squeeze the bulb syringe when pointed away from baby’s face and before placing it in the mouth.

-- Remove the tip and squeeze the bulb to expel collected mucous or formula onto a baby wipe or towel.
+- Remove the tip and squeeze the bulb to expel collected mucous onto a baby wipe or towel.

 - Do not repeat this process too many times as it can cause irritation.